 At RWH Travel, we appreciate that we are in a fortunate position to be able to use our profits to help make a difference to peoples’ lives.
-In addition to our Charitable Trust, which works mainly with projects in the UK, we also have a scheme called Heart & Sole, managed by our office staff, whose aim is to reach the heart of the communities in the countries we visit.
+In addition to our Charitable Trust, which works mainly with projects in the UK, we also have a venture called Heart & Sole, which is managed by our office staff and whose aim is to reach the heart of the communities in the countries we visit.

 For many years, our clients have made informal donations to places they visit with us but now, through Heart & Sole, we hope to make more of a long-term, direct impact to these communities, particularly in less developed countries where even a small amount goes a long way.
 Heart & Sole offers direct financial aid and much-needed support to projects and charities in the UK and overseas, dealing with both large issues such as animal welfare as well as small, and more personal, ventures such as providing schools equipment to the communities we visit as part of our holidays.

 By travelling with us, in addition to experiencing the joy of visiting new places, you can help us make a difference in these communities.
 You’ll find just some of the great projects we currently supporting below, and we welcome suggestions from your travels for new projects we can look into helping.

 Lendwithcare brings together entrepreneurs in developing countries with people with the power to help them.
 Run by one of the world’s leading aid and development organisations, Lendwithcare is a revolutionary way for you to help people in the developing world to transform their lives.
 It all starts with an idea, a business plan is put together, a loan is requested and their hard work turns their idea into a reality.
 The loans are repaid and the money can they be reinvested to help another budding business man or woman.